 8. How do you feel about this new approach to our product?
 Do you think it’s profitable?

 This is another way to identify if you are a team player.
-What the interviewer wants to know is if you are a flexible person who is ready to deal with on the spot changes in the product’s design.
-So it would be better if you research about the new trends applied in the field.
+The interviewer wants to know if you are a flexible person who is ready to deal with on-the-spot changes in the product’s design.
+So it would be better if you research the new trends applied in the field.
 In case you don’t know if the approach, do mention that you are not aware of this approach, but there is another approach in your mind that will improve profitability.
 This will show the interviewer that you are more solution-focused rather than a problem-focused person.